Stunt: Recognition of stunt performers

 Films such as Hooper and The Stunt Man and the 1980s television show The Fall Guy sought to raise the profile of the stunt performer and debunk the myth that film stars perform all their own stunts.
 Noted stunt coordinators Hal Needham, Craig R. Baxley, and Vic Armstrong went on to direct the action films The Cannonball Run, Action Jackson, and Joshua Tree.
 Vic Armstrong became the first stuntman to win both an Academy Award (for developing a descender rig as a safe alternative to airbags) and a BAFTA award (for lifetime achievement in film).
 But the status of stuntmen in Hollywood is still low; despite the fact that few films of any genre or type could be made without them, stunt performers are still perceived as working mainly in action films.
 Repeated campaigns for a "Best Stunts" Academy Award have been rejected.

 In 2001, the first "World Stunt Awards" were presented in Los Angeles by actor Alec Baldwin.
-The event had A-list stars presenting the statues to Hollywood's unsung heroes.
+The event had A-list stars presenting the statues to Hollywood's stunt performers.
 Arnold Schwarzenegger was presented with the first "Lifetime Achievement" award.
 He presented the awards in 2001.
 The awards show hands out eight awards: Best Fight, Best Fire Stunt, Best High Work, Best Overall Stunt by a Stunt Man, Best Overall Stunt by a Stunt Woman, Best Speciality Stunt, Best Work with a Vehicle and Best Stunt Coordinator or 2nd Unit Director.